SageJasinski/reading-notes/Markdown-Notes.md

 ❗It is important to note that in the example above, after the last # sign has been entered a space was placed.
 This is done for best practices as it makes reading the mardown a lot easier.
 It woun't break your heading if you don't put the space there but it will look sloppy.

 ### Bold Text
 Sometimes when your writing an important or key concept you want to **emphasise** that concept so it stands out from the rest of the words on your page.
-In order to make a text **bold** there are a couple diffrent ways.
-The first is to surround the word or phrase you want in bold with two asterisxs in the beginning and end of the word/phrase
+In order to make a text **bold** there are a couple diffrent ways. ❗The first is to surround the word or phrase you want in bold with two asterisxs in the beginning and end of the word/phrase
 ```
 **Such as this**
 ```